Transcatheter Aortic Valve Replacement (TAVR)

 You can count on us.
 Our team has a 98 percent success rate for TAVR procedures which is higher than the national average of 92 percent.

-How to learn if TAVR is right for you
+Learn if TAVR is Right for You

 You may be a candidate for TAVR if you have moderate or severe aortic stenosis.
 Symptoms of this disease include:

-- Shortness of breath with activity.
+- Shortness of breath with activity

-- Feeling faint or dizzy with activity.
-Sometimes you may feel faint when sitting.
+- Feeling faint or dizzy with activity; sometimes you may feel faint when sitting

-- Pain in your chest with activity.
-Pain lessens when you rest.
+- Pain in your chest with activity; pain lessens when you rest

 Our TAVR team consists of interventional cardiologists, cardiothoracic surgeons, cardiac anesthesiologists, echo technicians, cath lab staff, cardiac surgery staff and valve program coordinator.
 Our goal is to develop an individualized treatment plan to achieve the best possible outcome for you.
+Meet our TAVR team!